dd32/td-gh-ex/readme.txt

 == Description ==

 Agncy is a beautiful news and blogging theme that has beautiful typography, powerful color customisation and an elegant, light layout.
 Customise your theme to the colours you need and upload your own logo.
-Enjoy reading even long texts with the beautiful font "Fira" and experience how fast font loading can be with an innovative font loading technique.
+Enjoy reading even long texts with the beautiful font 'Fira' and experience how fast font loading can be with an innovative font loading technique.

 == Installation ==